pandas-dev/pandas/doc/source/io.rst

    dfin = pd.read_html(s, index_col=0)

-The ``lxml`` backend will raise an error on a failed parse if that is the only parser you provide (if you only have a single parser you can provide just a string, but it is considered good practice to pass a list with one string if, for example, the function expects a sequence of strings)
+The ``lxml`` backend will raise an error on a failed parse if that is the only parser you provide.
+If you only have a single parser you can provide just a string, but it is considered good practice to pass a list with one string if, for example, the function expects a sequence of strings.
+You may use:

 .. code-block:: python

    dfs = pd.read_html(url, 'Metcalf Bank', index_col=0, flavor=['lxml'])

-or
+Or you could pass ``flavor='lxml'`` without a list:

 .. code-block:: python